ml-electron-project/NNfunctional/README.md

 NN-based functional
 ====

-Overview

-## Description

 Weight parameters of NN-based functionals and example codes of using them (.py).
-PySCF and Pytorch packages are needed to run the example codes.

 ## Requirement
 PySCF and Pytorch packages are needed to run the example codes.